JianHMai/Articly/README.md

 # Articly
-An all in one news site from popular news sources
+All in one news site for popular news sources.

 ## Team:
 - Taimoor Hafeez